jpmens/homie-ota/README.md

 * Upload new firmware to the firmware store.
 * Trigger OTA firmware update by MQTT publish to a Homie device
 * Logging
+* View device details

+## Firmwares

+Firmware files are uploaded into homie-ota via its Web interface, and they must contain the magic tokens in order for homie-ota to correctly process them.
+(See below for how to create those.)
+All firmware files are stored in the `OTA_FIRMWARE_ROOT` directory as `<name>@<version>`, with _name_ being the name of the firmware and _version_ it's semantic version number (e.g. `dual-relay@1.0.5`).

+homie-ota makes it easy to deploy a different firmware onto an ESP8266 device: simply select the firmware you want on the device and queue the OTA request.
+As per the [Homie Convention][convention], this request is published over MQTT, however note that homie-ota does **not** currently publish this message retained which means, that if the device is currently not online, it will miss an update.
+(This is by design to avoid OTA loops.)

 ## Installation

 Obtain homie-ota and its [requirements](requirements.txt).
-Copy the exmple configuration file to `homie-ota.ini` and adjust, creating the firmware directory if it doesn't yet exist.
+Copy the exmple configuration file to `homie-ota.ini` and adjust, creating the `OTA_FIRMWARE_ROOT` firmware directory if it doesn't yet exist.

 Launch `homie-ota.py`.